anoma/taiga/book/src/spec_details/implementation-tasks.md

     - Add multi-asset support
         - ~~Derive new asset_generator using Poseidon~~
         - ~~Change value commitment to use new asset_generator~~
-        - Add token_vp input
+        - Add app_vp input
-        - Add asset/token type to note format
+        - Add asset/app type to note format
         - Add data field/tag to note format for NFTs
         - Make new multi-asset tests for all of these
         - Explore using alternative Zcash multi-asset approach
-        - Use token vps for balancing tx instead of homomorphic value commitments
+        - Use app vps for balancing tx instead of homomorphic value commitments
     - Change address format
         - Implement VP commitments in address
         - Add com_vp public input and add a check against the address